jamband/songclip/README.md

 # songclip
-Saves the current stream title of iTunes radio to a text file with Bash and AppleScript.
+Saves the current stream title of iTunes internet radio to a text file with Bash and AppleScript.

 ## Requirements
 * Mac OSX